 As a soloist, Kapelis’ highlights include appearances with the Royal Philharmonic Orchestra in London, the Prague Symphony Orchestra, the Camerata Italica, as well as the foremost orchestras in his native Greece.
 In addition, he has performed concertos and chamber music with ensembles of musicians from the Philharmonia Orchestra and the New York Philharmonic.
 It is during his years in New York that Kapelis enjoyed an eight-year collaboration with a chamber group of musicians from the New York Philharmonic, The Philharmonic Chamber Soloists, in a partnership that took him from New York’s Lincoln Center to several tours in Europe.
 A prolific chamber music player, his more recent collaborations include performances with violinist Renaud Capuçon, violist Yuri Bashmet, cellist Mischa Maisky, clarinetist Stanley Drucker, trumpeter Sergei Nakariakov, and pianist Martha Argerich.
 As a recitalist, Kapelis’ solo repertoire encompasses all periods and often combines standard with more obscure works.
 Most recently, he has premiered an unprecedented recital surveying Greek myth as a source of inspiration and is currently presenting this program on a world tour.

 Kapelis began playing the piano at the age of five and studied with Rosa Basurco in Peru, Dimitri Toufexis at the American College of Greece, Diane Walsh and Julius Levine at the Mannes College of Music in New York, and Noretta Conci in London.
 He also studied orchestral conducting and attended the masterclasses of Bruno Aprea (Rome) and Gianluigi Gelmetti (Accademia Chigiana, Siena).
 He conducted Handel’s opera Giulio Cesare at the Ernen Festival in Switzerland, and currently enjoys conducting Bach and Mozart piano concertos from the keyboard.
 He has participated in various international Festivals, notably the Martha Argerich Project in Lugano.
 He has consistently been praised by the press for his “full range of technique in rendering the total palette of keyboard colors” (Piedmont Post, USA) as well as for his “scintillating performances” (Washington Post, USA).
-Alexandros Kapelis is a Steinway Artist; he currently lives between London and Tuscany.
+Alexandros Kapelis is a Steinway Artist; he currently lives between New York and Tuscany.